tisaconundrum2/FutureProjectIdeas/README.md

 ## List of projects I want to try and build/design in the future

 - [ ] Neural Hex - Arduino Project
+- [ ] Giant inflatable PEN15 where people donate money into it.
+It will steadily get bigger until it ejaculates half of the money from the tip.
+Showering people with half of the donated amount.
+This is an art exhibition.👌

 ---